PockyBum522/library-pdf-printer/README.md

     // Document should print, two pages, with pages filled, from system default printer in Windows when this test is run.

+Most of the libraries to do this are several hundred dollars for a license.
+This is free and released under MIT license.
+If this saved you some time, feel free to throw a few bucks my way.
+I'll think of you when I'm having a beer.

+Paypal: me@dsikes.com

 Licensed under MIT License: